-NCEP analysis also shows a similar trend with the divergence field for different times on 26 July (Figs. 4).
-The analysis indicates that upper-level divergence overlying deep, low- and mid-level convergence existed over the Mumbai region and a substantial increase in convergence below 700 mb occurred that helped enhance the moisture transport.
+NCEP analysis also shows a similar trend with the divergence field for different times on 26 July (Fig. 4).
+The analysis indicates that upper-level divergence overlying deep, lowand mid-level convergence existed over the Mumbai region and a substantial increase in convergence below 700 mb occurred that helped enhance the moisture transport.

-Rain water mixing, cloud water mixing ratio, and precipitation
+4.3 Rain water mixing, cloud water mixing ratio, and precipitation

-Consistent with the vertical wind fields, the rain water mixing ratio in TEB run also increased upwind of the city and decreased in the center and downwind of the city compared to the control run (Fig. 14).
+Consistent with the vertical wind fields, the rain water mixing ratio in the TEB run also increased upwind of the city and decreased in the center and downwind of the city compared to the control run (Fig. 14).
 Above the urban region in the upwind direction, the rain water mixing ratio was modified due to urbanization.
-This ratio increased from 1 g kg-1 to about 1.4 g kg-1 up to 4500 m height.
+This ratio increased from $1 \text{ g kg}^{-1}$ to about $1.4 \text{ g kg}^{-1}$ up to 4500 m in height.
 The cloud water mixing ratio shows a similar trend (Fig. 15).
-On the afternoon of 26 July, Fig. 15 shows the cloud water mixing ratio at 12 Z. The control run shows that the cloud water ratio has increased between the heights of 2000-6000 m with the maximum zone at 5000 m generally occurring above the 72 E to 73.5 E region.
-After urbanization, the upwind area from 71.5 E to 72.5 E around 19.15 N had a higher cloud water mixing ratio at around 5000 m.
-The cloud water mixing ratio was modulated by vertical winds (Fig. 15c).
-As a result of these changes after urbanization, precipitation distribution and intensity were both significantly influenced by mesoscale dynamical feedbacks.
-As displayed previously in
+Figure 15 shows the cloud water mixing ratio at 12Z 26 July.
+The control run shows that the cloud water ratio has increased between the heights of 2000-6000 m with the maximum zone at 5000 m generally occurring above the 72° E to 73.5° E region.
+After urbanization, the upwind area from 71.5° E to 72.5° E around 19.15° N had a higher cloud water mixing ratio around 5000 m.
+The cloud water mixing ratio was modulated by vertical winds (Fig. 15).
+As a result e) Sensible heat flux (W m-) time series over urban location: (19.15N, 72.9E); rural location: (19.15N, 73.2E); sea surface location: (19.15N, 72E).
+Solid line with open squares: control run; Dashed line with closed squares: TEB run.